Philip II of Spain: After Mary I's death

 Eventually, the Spanish attempted two further Armadas, in October 1596 and October 1597.
 The 1596 Armada was destroyed in a storm off northern Spain; it had lost as many as 72 of its 126 ships and suffered 3,000 deaths.
 The 1597 Armada was frustrated by adverse weather as it approached the English coast undetected.
 This Anglo-Spanish War (1585–1604) would be fought to a grinding end, but not until both Philip II (d.
 1598) and Elizabeth I (d.
 1603) were dead.
 Some of the fighting was done on land in Ireland, France, and the Netherlands, with the English sending expeditionary forces to France and the Netherlands to fight Spain, and Spain attempting to assist Irish rebellions in Ireland.

 Death

-Philip II died in El Escorial, near Madrid, on 13 September 1598, of cancer.
-He was succeeded by his 20-year-old son, Philip III.
+Philip II died on 13 September 1598 at El Escorial, aged 71, after a prolonged illness, likely cancer.
+He was surrounded by priests, family, and trusted officials.
+His personal chamber was divided into a main room, bedroom, study, and oratory, following the layout of his father's monastery.
+The most notable feature was the monarch's bed, still preserved, which was positioned so he could observe the liturgy at the church's main altar from his bedside.
+Despite severe pain in his final months, he continued to review state papers and correspondence.
+The funeral oration honouring the virtues of Philip II is attributed to Tomás Fernández de Medrano, Lord of Valdeosera, author of the República Mista (1602), and a trusted adviser and crown official under both Philip II and Philip III.

+Philip II governed one of the largest and most diverse empires in history, encompassing the Iberian Peninsula, Spanish America, parts of Africa, the Low Countries, parts of Italy, and territories as far away as Asia, including the Philippines, which was named in his honour.
+He was succeeded by his 20-year-old son, Philip III, who inherited a vast but financially strained empire.